boyeln/fetch-url-action/README.md

 # fetch-deploy-hook-action
-Fetches a deploy hook URL
+GitHub Action for fetching a deploy hook